sujithx1/sensorDashboard/README.md

-                                SENSOR READING
+📘 README

-This project is a simple Industrial IoT dashboard built with React (TypeScript) on the frontend and Node.js + Express (TypeScript) on the backend.
-The backend simulates machine sensor data (temperature, vibration, voltage, current) and provides it via an API.
-The frontend fetches this data every 5 seconds and displays it in a styled dashboard with live status updates and toast alerts based on defined thresholds.
-The machine status logic is implemented as:
+This project is a lightweight Industrial IoT dashboard built using React (TypeScript) for the frontend and Node.js with Express (TypeScript) for the backend.
+The backend simulates mock sensor data (temperature, vibration, voltage, and current) and exposes it through a simple REST API.
+The frontend fetches this data every 5 seconds, displays it in a styled dashboard, and uses toast notifications to alert the user when the machine status is either "Warning" or "Critical".

-Critical if both temperature > 80°C and vibration > 20 mm/s

-Warning if either temperature or vibration exceeds the limit

-Healthy otherwise

-I followed clean architecture principles in the backend to separate business logic (status calculation) from infrastructure (Express).
-On the frontend, I used modular components, Axios for API communication, and react-toastify for user-friendly alerts.
-In a production environment, I would replace mock data with real sensor feeds (via MQTT/WebSocket), improve error handling and retry logic, add authentication and role-based access, and use persistent storage (like MongoDB).
-Additionally, I would integrate charts, real-time updates using sockets, and a design system for UI consistency.
+I implemented the status logic based on given conditions: when both temperature and vibration exceed safe levels, the status is marked as "Critical"; when either one exceeds, it's "Warning"; otherwise, it's "Healthy".
+I used react-toastify for alerts, axios for HTTP requests, and kept the UI clean and responsive using basic CSS.
+If this were to move toward production, I’d enhance error handling, loading states, and possibly add data persistence and live updates later on.